akto-api-security/tests-library/remediation/XXE_CUSTOM_DOCUMENT_TYPE_DEFINITION.md

 ### Step 4: Use Less Complex Data Formats

 If possible, consider using less complex data formats such as JSON, and avoiding serialization of sensitive data.

-### Step 5: Regular Audit and Update

-Regularly update and patch all XML processors and libraries in use by the application to protect against any newly discovered XXE vulnerabilities.

-It's worth noting that the measures above are only part of a defense-in-depth strategy against XXE attacks.
-Additional layers of security measures should be implemented depending on the specifics of the application and its environment.